 The leakage current produces due to the drift of electrons and holes at the depletion region.
 Because of the small current, it is not sufficient to cause the conduction.

 In this condition, the DIAC remains in a non-conducting mode.
 This mode is also known as the blocking mode.
 When the applied voltage reaches the break-over voltage, the device starts conducting.
 The current flowing through the device begins increasing.
 Hence, the voltage across it starts decreasing.

 This region is known as the conduction region or conduction state.
 The break-over voltage of the DIAC remains unchanged because of the absence of the GATE terminal.

-As shown in above figure, when the applied voltage is less than the break-over voltage, a very small amount of current will flow through the device.
-Once, the applied voltage increases from the break-over voltage, the current is increasing and the voltage is decreasing.
+As shown in the above figure, when the applied voltage is less than the break-over voltage, a minimal current will flow through the device, once the applied voltage increases from the break-over voltage, the current increases, and the voltage decrease.

-The break-over voltage of a DIAC is between 28V to 42V and typical turn ON time is 50 to 500 msec. turn OFF time is around 100 nsec.
-The DIAC has power handling capacity between 300mW to 1W.
+The break-over voltage of a DIAC is between 28V to 42V and the typical turn ON time is 50 to 500 msec.
+Turn OFF time is around 100 nsec.
+The DIAC has a power handling capacity between 300mW to 1W.

-Generally, DIAC use as a triggering device of TRIAC.
-It is also use in below control schemes.
+Generally, DIAC is used as a triggering device of TRIAC.
+It is also used in the below control schemes.

 - Lamp dimmer

 - Fan speed regulator